What you can tow

 If you got your licence before 1 January 1997

-If you passed your car test before 1 January 1997 you’re usually allowed to drive a vehicle and trailer combination up to 8,250kg MAM.
+You can usually drive a vehicle and trailer with a combined weight of up to 8,250kg MAM.
 View your driving licence information to check.

 You’re also allowed to drive a minibus with a trailer over 750kg MAM.